SonQBChau/sonqbchau.github.io/_posts/2023-01-29-Installing-Windows-11-or-Ubuntu-on-a-Steam-Deck-with-External-USB-Drive.md

 # Ubuntu Installation

-Normally, Ubuntu will prompted to select boot options every time you start up your Steam Deck, which can be annoying.
+Commonly, Ubuntu will prompted to select boot options every time you start up your Steam Deck, which can be annoying.
 To avoid this issue, you can disable the ESP flag during the installation process by following the guidelines outlined in this [Install Ubuntu on USB](https://itsfoss.com/intsall-ubuntu-on-usb/).

 ### Removing Ubuntu from BIOS Boot Menu (UEFI)